Loopring/protocols/packages/loopring_v3/DESIGN.md

 **Data availability is ensured for ALL merkle trees for ALL States**.

+> [Comment] should we make this an option?
+For marketing purpose, we can disable this option to claim a much higher thoughput, at leaset for some of our own operators.

 #### Ring settlement data
 For every Ring (2 orders):
 ```